Mtfl0n/MemoryAllocator/README.md

 - Add memory alignment support for SIMD/cache optimization.
 - Improve performance with free block caching.
 - Enhance multi-threaded contention handling.

+///

+yes, I know that this is piece of shit, I did this in order to better understand how RAM works =)